Attribution LabelFrancÉducation à Unley High School

 Vision

-To deliver a sustainable, innovative, inclusive, continuous, high-quality program non-accredited French Bilingual Binational Program (FBBP) from Reception to Year 10 that supports French background and additional language learners to develop a high level of proficiency in French and intercultural understanding.
+To deliver a sustainable, innovative, inclusive, continuous, high-quality program ‘Label Franc Education’ accredited French Bilingual Binational Program (FBBP) from Reception to Year 10 that supports French background and additional language learners to develop a high level of proficiency in French and intercultural understanding.

 Purpose